Sayan-001/NN-Implementation/README.md

 # NN-Implementation

-These are some from-scratch implementations of Machine Learning Models done while practicing.
+These are some from-scratch implementations of Machine Learning Models.
+Libraries used- Numpy, Matplotlib.

-Currently, The models implemented are:
+The models implemented are:
 - Linear Regression
 - Logistic Regression
 - Single Hidden Layer Neural Network